abernal30/mypweb/book/02-data-cleaning.md

 # Big data and data cleaning {#clean}

-For this chapter, we will use a library I write for data processing, "dataclean" To install it run the following code in a chunk:
+For this chapter, we will use a library I write for data processing, "datapro" To install it run the following code in a chunk:
 To install it run:

+library(devtools)

+Then:

 remotes::install_github(“datanalyticss/data_pro”)